Weekend Hackathon Puts Focus on Bots & Chatbots

-Thanks to the Ford Foundation, we are able to offer 11 travel scholarships for up to $500 for students who can’t otherwise afford to get to the Hackathon.
-Students are chosen according to financial hardship, with an emphasis on helping women and people of color attend.
+Thanks to the Ford Foundation, we were able to offer 12 travel scholarships for up to $500 for students who couldn’t otherwise afford to get to the Hackathon.
+Students were chosen according to financial hardship, with an emphasis on helping women and people of color attend.

 How It Works